 - HACU IES Study Abroad Scholarship

-Who is eligible?
-Any U.S. citizen attending a Hispanic-Serving school who demonstrates financial need.
+Who Is Eligible?
+U.S. citizens attending HSIs who demonstrates financial need.
 Priority will be given to first-generation students.

 Deadline: Fall deadline is May 1; spring deadline is November 1.